The Executive Vice-President & Chief Operating Office of Waste Connections is Exercising Options

-In addition to Darrell W Chambliss, 16 other WCN executives reported Sell trades in the last month.
-Following this transaction Darrell W Chambliss’ holding in the company was decreased by 2% to a total of $10.16 million.
+In addition to Darrell W Chambliss, 32 other WCN executives reported Sell trades in the last month.
+This recent transaction decreases Darrell W Chambliss’ holding in the company by 4% to a total of $10.33 million.

 See today’s analyst top recommended stocks >>

-Based on Waste Connections’ latest earnings report for the quarter ending September 30, the company posted quarterly revenue of $1.39 billion and quarterly net profit of $158 million.
+Based on Waste Connections’ latest earnings report for the quarter ending December 31, the company posted quarterly revenue of $1.4 billion and quarterly net profit of $131 million.
 In comparison, last year the company earned revenue of $1.36 billion and had a net profit of $133 million.
-The Company has a Price to Book ratio of 293489.47.
 The company has a one-year high of $111.04 and a one-year low of $70.87.
+WCN’s market cap is $25.58 billion and the company has a P/E ratio of 127.70.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.